apache/tvm-rfcs/rfcs/xxxx-collage.md

 ## TODO in the 'v2' prototype

+- Can me move `CollageFuseOps` earlier in the pipeline?
+Are there passes in `partiton_for_x` preambles which are always safe to run in the standard Relay flow (eg inline constants).
+- Dig into quantization.
 - Implement extern-for-TVM support and bring in `cudnn` and `cublas`.
 - Cross-check against one of the 'v1' models.
 - Bring up on `GPT2`.